 7.4.2 Military Deterrence and Threats

-Military deterrence and threats are insufficient to maintain peace, as they do not prevent proxy wars, terrorism, or gradual escalation.
+Military deterrence and threats are insufficient to maintain peace: they don’t prevent proxy wars, terrorism, or the risk of escalation.

-The following sub-sections examine how the policy of using military deterrence and threats has evolved:
+The following sub-sections examine the effectiveness of military deterrence and threats in different scenarios:

-● Cold-War nuclear deterrence was based on a fear of nuclear war: ‘mutually-assured destruction’ (7.4.2.1).
-America and Russia haven’t directly attacked each other, but they have engaged in proxy wars Nuclear proliferation has increased the risk of accidents, however.
+● Cold-War nuclear deterrence is based on a fear of ‘mutually-assured destruction’ (7.4.2.1).
+America and Russia haven’t directly attacked each other, but they have engaged in proxy wars.
+And as nuclear weapons proliferate there is an increasing risk that they will eventually be used if a conflict escalates out of control.

 ● Deterrence is ineffective in asymmetric situations, where the opponent isn’t another country (7.4.2.2).
 Neither nuclear weapons nor massive conventional forces are useful against guerrilla warfare or terrorism.

 ● Several kinds of military capability can be used for deterrence in realpolitik: reaching political settlements that allow for relative military and economic power (7.4.2.3).
-Conventional forces are perhaps more effective than nuclear weapons in persuading another country to desist from using force.
+Conventional forces are perhaps a more credible immediate threat than nuclear weapons as a bargaining counter in negotiations.

 Back